 anesthetic is used, you will feel a needle stick when the anesthetic is injected.

 Ultrasound will be used to help guide a long, thin, hollow needle through your belly

 and into the uterus and placenta.
-This may be slightly painful, and you may feel a
+This may be slightly painful.
+You may feel a cramp

 Cells will be gently suctioned into a syringe.
-More than one sample may be needed
+More than 1 sample may be needed to

 The needle will then be removed.
 An adhesive bandage will be placed over the abdominal